Boxicity: Examples

+The second figure shows a graph with seven vertices, and a representation of this graph as an intersection graph of seven intervals (one-dimensional boxes) on the real number line.
+This graph cannot be represented as an intersection graph of boxes in 0-space = {0}, so its boxicity is one.

+Relation to certain graph classes

+This article only considers simple, finite, undirected graphs.

 Roberts (1969) showed that the graph with 2n vertices formed by removing a perfect matching from a complete graph on 2n vertices has boxicity exactly n: each pair of disconnected vertices must be represented by boxes that are separated in a different dimension than each other pair.
-A box representation of this graph with dimension exactly n can be found by thickening each of the 2n facets of an n-dimensional hypercube into a box.
+A box representation of this graph with dimension exactly n can be found by thickening each of the 2n facets — these are (n−1)-cubes — of an n-dimensional hypercube into an n-box.
 Because of these results, this graph has been called the Roberts graph, although it is better known as the cocktail party graph and it can also be understood as the Turán graph T(2n,n).

-Relation to other graph classes
+The boxicity of a complete graph is defined to be zero.

+Moreover, box(G) = 0 iff G is complete.

-A graph has boxicity at most one if and only if it is an interval graph; the boxicity of an arbitrary graph G is the minimum number of interval graphs on the same set of vertices such that the intersection of the edges sets of the interval graphs is G. Every outerplanar graph has boxicity at most two, and every planar graph has boxicity at most three.
+A graph has boxicity at most one if and only if it is an interval graph; the boxicity of an arbitrary graph G is also the minimum number of interval graphs on the same set of vertices such that the intersection of the edge sets of the interval graphs is G. Every outerplanar graph has boxicity at most two, and every planar graph has boxicity at most three.

-If a bipartite graph has boxicity two, it can be represented as an intersection graph of axis-parallel line segments in the plane.
+If a bipartite graph has boxicity two, then it can be represented as an intersection graph of axis-parallel line segments in the plane (such a graph has grid dimension one).

-Adiga, Bhowmick & Chandran (2011) proved that the boxicity of a bipartite graph G is within of a factor 2 of the order dimension of the height-two partially ordered set associated to G as follows: the set of minimal elements corresponds to one partite set of G, the set of maximal elements corresponds to the second partite set of G, and two elements are comparable if the corresponding vertices are adjacent in G. Equivalently, the order dimension of a height-two partially ordered set P is within a factor 2 of the boxicity of the comparability graph of P (which is bipartite, since P has height two).
+Adiga, Bhowmick & Chandran (2011) proved that the boxicity of a bipartite graph G is within a factor 2 of the order dimension of the height-two partially ordered set associated to G as follows: the set of minimal elements corresponds to one partite set of G, the set of maximal elements corresponds to the second partite set of G, and two elements are comparable if the corresponding vertices are adjacent in G. Equivalently, the order dimension of a height-two partially ordered set P is within a factor 2 of the boxicity of the comparability graph of P (which is bipartite, since P has height two).